sysrpl/Codebot.Cross/README.md

 ## Package Codebot

 The Codebot package defines types and routines for general purpose use.
-These include items such as string and file system handling, collections, advanced graphics contexts, networks sockets, andimation, and much more
+These include items such as string and file system handling, collections, advanced graphics contexts, networks sockets, animation, and much more.

 ## Package Codebot Control